abdelhai/devhack-draft/README.md

  2. Find a project you're interested in and contact people with ideas (via Slack, email, GH issue)
  3. Start coding!

-### ⚡️💥Use the --force, dev!
+### ⚡️💥 Use the --force, dev!
 Ask people in [#devchat](http://devchat.devolio.net/) and in [/r/devchat](https://www.reddit.com/r/devchat) your questions.
 Also check out the mentors listed in the members list.

 ### Voting, Winners and prizes
-tbd
+Duration: 2 weeks.
-duration: 2 weeks.
-I will talk with a sponsor.
+Prizes?
+Sonsors?
+TBD/TBA.